Published: July 27, 2022

 ❓ How to Create an IoT Companion App: Where to Begin?

 🛠️ BLE Specificities for a Companion App

 📱 Inspiring Companion App Examples

-The IoT industry is booming.
-From vape devices and smart cars to complex security systems and healthcare solutions – you can barely find a field that hasn’t been influenced by the Internet of Things technologies.
+The IoT industry is booming, influencing various fields from vape devices and smart cars to complex security systems and healthcare solutions, including opportunities to develop a mental health app.

 Yet, it’s not only about a device.
-Developing a stable and user-friendly IoT companion app contributes a lot to the overall success.
-Even if you have a top-notch product from a technical point of view, yet, a poor app can ruin the whole user experience.
+Developing a stable and user-friendly IoT companion app is an integral part of the overall success.
+Even if you have a top-notch product from a technical point of view, yet, poor companion app development can ruin the whole user experience.

 Basically, there are three main steps behind the IoT integration:

 A smart collar concept for IoT applications (image by Faith Rosenberg)

 In this article, we’ll share our tips & expertise on how to create a companion app for an IoT device.
 Also, we’ll address some BLE specificities for mobile apps along with the issue of hardware and software connectivity.
 Let’s dive into it!